PeopleAdmin/pdfcombiner/README.md

     HTTP/1.1 400 Bad Request
     {"response":"invalid params"}

-and begin processing the file.
 When work is complete, the provided callback URL will recieve a POST with a JSON body similar to:

 ```json
 {